 Racial Justice & Advocacy

-Encouraging Open Conversation on Racism
+Encouraging Open Conversation on Racial Equity

 For more than a century, YWCA Central Carolinas has stood at the forefront of social change, justice and economic empowerment in Greater Charlotte.
 We are committed to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
 We carry on this long tradition of social action and advocacy to advance our mission – and you are a crucial part of this work.
 Your voice is critical as we build bridges and advocate for policies that bring our community closer together.